 Adventures and Escaping Ghosts

-After breakfast (or your Space Mountain FastPass) head over to Adventureland.
-We’ll spend the late morning there as the crowds should still be manageable in the later morning.
+After breakfast, head over to Adventureland.
+We’ll spend the late morning there as the crowds should still be manageable.
 Start with Jungle Cruise and then work your way back into Adventureland for Pirates of the Caribbean.
 As you are on that path, enjoy the smaller attractions too.
 I don’t like Magic Carpets of Aladdin much but kids might.
 Swiss Family Treehouse is great and I recommend it but this won’t have a wait at any point during the day so, if you sense the park getting busy it might be a good one to save for later.

 Lunch at Be Our Guest Restaurant (or Skipper Canteen)